Unusual Events in Uzbekistan So Far..

 It was all a bit much, so I decided to hike to a nearby waterfall.
 My map showed me a trail that was only 5km long, but after doing about half of it, I was blocked on several sides by a recent landslide, a gated resort and a fence.
 It wasn’t really a fence that allowed for climbing, so I followed it for a bit.
 It seemed it wasn’t ending any time soon, so I just circled back around to the hotel and grabbed some lunch.
 But not before getting some great views of the lake.

-I got the hotel restaurant I’d eaten at to call Zhuman and he was already in the car park.
+I got the hotel restaurant I’d eaten at to call Zhuman.
+He was already in the car park.
 He had passengers ready to go, so I was able to leave straight away.
 We got back to the Khazhikent station just as the train was pulling in, so I was able to get a seat easily.
 The problem with that was that I had to wait about 30 minutes for it to leave.

 From Underrated Uzbekistan On To Tajikistan